 Suppose you have a global website, which delivers product to most of the nation.
 But to manage the website on just a single domain will be quite hectic.
 So, the solution for this can be creating a subdomain for each country, that way you can manage the subdomains of each country easily.

 For using a subdomain on your website you need to register it first because it is a new domain.
-Unlike a subfolder, it is considered as separate domain by the Search Engines
+Unlike a subfolder, it is considered as a separate domain by the Search Engines

 Does using a Keyword in Subdomain Matters in SEO?

-Short keywords used in a subdomain can impact Rankings, but make sure you don’t stuff it.
+Short keywords used in a subdomain can impact rankings, but make sure you don’t stuff it.